Amidst billowing clouds of fragrant, aromatic, premium cigar smoke, both first and secondhand, I am Rush Lindboy, and this is the EIB Network.

 Why would we do this?

-Isn't the lament about the insurance companies already in health care that we're turning over medical decisions to insurance companies?
+Isn't the lament about the insurance companies already in healthcare that we're turning over medical decisions to insurance companies?

 And don't you find that ridiculous?

-Those of you that go to HMOs and uh and others that you that uh have to live under these severe restrictions and guidelines of the insurance companies, isn't one of the things that you say.
+Those of you that go to HMOs and others that have to live under these severe restrictions and guidelines of the insurance companies isn't one of the things that you say, well, why aren't they making medical decisions?

 Why can't my doctor make the decisions?